KYKA

 KYKA (104.9 FM) is a radio station serving the Anchorage, Alaska, area.
 The station is currently owned by the Educational Media Foundation.

-KMVV was the eleventh station in the United States to adopt the Alan Burns-consulted MOViN' Rhythmic Adult Contemporary format.
-In November 2011, the station dropped the Rhythmic AC format and began stunting with Christmas music as "Rudolph Radio."
+KMVV was the eleventh station in the United States to adopt the Alan Burns-consulted MOViN' rhythmic adult contemporary format.
+In November 2011, the station dropped the rhythmic AC format and began stunting with Christmas music as "Rudolph Radio".
 The rhythmic AC format returned briefly on December 31, but then the station went off the air at midnight on January 1, 2012.
-KYKA was sold to Educational Media Foundation in December 2012, and the station adopted the Air1 Worship Music format.
+KYKA was sold to Educational Media Foundation in December 2012, and the station adopted the Air1 Christian contemporary hit radio format.
 On March 11, 2013, KMVV changed their call letters to KYKA.